codependent/quarkus-rest-client/README.md

 # quarkus-rest-client project

-`ExampleResource ` Offers one endpoint `http://localhost:8080/echo` that calls `https://postman-echo.com/get`
-using a RestClient.
+`ExampleResource` offers one endpoint `http://localhost:8080/echo` that calls `https://postman-echo.com/get` using a RestClient.

 Run the application with: